Sync Audio and Text

 The Sync Audio and Text Replacement window allows you to configure a text layer that will highlight the words while an audio file plays in the background (from now on we will call it Synced layer).

 Synced layers will not render as images but as real text (be careful because text renders differently in different platforms.
-It is always a good idea to test the final project in the destination device – check this posting to learn a bit more about how text from Photoshop works with Corona code:
+It is always a good idea to test the final project in the destination device – check this posting to learn a bit more about how text rendering from Photoshop works with Solar2D:

 Select the layer you want to add the Sync feature and click the Sync audio and text replacement.
 The following window appears:

 Information about the current layer content will appear in the top of the window (position and size).

 Use native system font: When enabled, it does not import external font files. it will use the device’s default font, instead the original font used in Photoshop.
 The benefit of doing that is the fact you will not need to worry importing and testing the original font in the devices.
 If disabled, Kwik will ask for the font file when publishing (it will be copied and attached to the final build folder).